Krithika-MH/Fampay-Data-Engineering---Assessment/readme.md

 The script will:

-Load and process the dataset
+- Load and preprocess the dataset

-Generate monthly summaries
+- Generate monthly OHLC summaries

-Compute technical indicators
+- Compute technical indicators

-Save results to the output directory
+- Save results to the `output` directory

-Print a validation report to the console
+- Print a validation report to the console

+---